TeflonJuan-tech/pfsense-to-splunk-rdp-segmentation-detection/README.md

-This demonstrates the ability to normalize raw log data for detection engineering without relying on prebuilt technology add-ons — reflecting real-world SOC workflows where log formats must often be interpreted and structured manually.
+This approach demonstrates the ability to normalize raw log data for detection engineering without relying on prebuilt technology add-ons, reflecting real-world SOC workflows where log formats must often be interpreted and structured manually.